News

 New Registration Manual Now Available

-The College and Association of Nurses of the Northwest Territories and Nunavut (CANNN) is pleased to announce the release of our updated Registration Manual.
-This manual replaces all previous registration policies and serves as the comprehensive guide for applicants and registrants on the requirements and processes for: Initial registration and licensure Annual renewal Reinstatement to
+The College of Nurses of the Northwest Territories and Nunavut (CANNN) is pleased to announce the release of our updated Registration Manual.
+This manual replaces all previous registration policies and serves as the comprehensive guide for applicants and registrants on the requirements and processes for: Initial registration and licensure Annual renewal Reinstatement to active practice

 Read More